I.S.U.V.O.A. supports men, women and children that have suffered from the effects of sexual violence and child abuse.

-Child abuse is an American epidemic.
-More than 3.5 million children were reported as victims of child abuse or neglect.The staggering truth is that before today is over, five children will DIE.The problem seems to grow worse as we see the headlines today.
+Child abuse is a worldwide epidemic.
+In the United States more than 3.5 million children were reported as victims of child abuse or neglect.The staggering truth is that before today is over, five children will DIE.The problem seems to grow worse as we see the headlines today.
 Child abuse kills more children in America than accidental falls, choking on food, suffocation or fires in the home.It is sad to reflect on how many innocent and vulnerable children are living in homes where abuse is a routine part of life.

 The statistics tell the heartbreaking tale.